Type S Thermocouples

 The best high-temperature thermocouple is type S

-The very best thermocouple for constant high-fire applications is a Type S platinum thermocouple with an alumina sheath.
+Best thermocouple for constant high-fire (Cone 8 to Cone 10) applications is a Type S platinum thermocouple with an alumina sheath.

 Termination is in a ceramic terminal block.